JussanN/GettingAndCleaningDataCourseProject/README.md

 The purpose of this project is to show how to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This is accomplished by the `run_analysis.R`script that does the following:

-1. Dowload the datasets from the link above and unzip it.
+1. Download the datasets from the link above and unzip it.

 2. Merges the training and the test sets to create one data set.